MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/ITAdmin-readiness.md

 # Admin training for Microsoft Teams

-Use these tutorials, videos, and other training resources to learn about Teams and drive usage in your organization.
+Use the training resources to educate yourself about Teams, teach others or run workshops.
 Check back here often for new content.

 <ul class="panelContent cardsFTitle">
     <li>